mjhanninen/nreplops-tool/README.md

 ## Project status

-**Inactively developed:** This is project is under development (i.e. not feature complete yet, big changes may happen) but receives only limited attention.
-The tool itself is used daily in production environmnets by the author.
+**Inactively developed:** This is project is under development (i.e. not dead, not feature complete yet, big changes may happen) but receives only limited attention.
+The tool itself is used daily in production environments by the author.

 ## Try it out in 1 minute